Nowhere else can you get the education and training offered through The DrillMaster.

 Honor Guard Commands on MP3

 These commands are available in MP3 format for down load to give you an idea of how to call commands and to give trainees a way to practice on their own time by listening on a CD or something similar.
 The commands are given at approximately 75-80 beats per minute (BPM), a ceremonial cadence.
 I recorded my voice with the help of former USAF DJ Lynn Gray.
-I have also added some new commands to the list since working with Lynn back in 2010.
+I also added some new commands to the list since working with Lynn back in 2010.

 - Honor Guard, Attention